aiven/aiven-docs/docs/products/kafka/howto/group-requests.md

 import ConsoleLabel from "@site/src/components/ConsoleIcons"

 The group requests page allows you to view and track requests made by you and other members of your group for Aiven for Apache Kafka resources.
-These requests can include claiming existing topics or creating new topics.
+These requests can include claims for existing topics or requests to create new topics.

 ### Key elements